ptdolan/CirQuestDSV/README.md

     > python Q20Analysis.py <directory with q20 files> <translation start> <translation end> <next ORF start> <next ORF stop> and so on...

     This generates an annotated q20 ("-q20annot.txt") file.
-You can stop here and use this annotated file for interpretation, or you can use this enhanced q20 to generate plots in with the following command.
+You can stop here and use this annotated file for interpretation, or you can use this enhanced q20 to generate plots with the associated R script, "AnnotAnalysis.R".

+2. "AnnotAnalysis.R".
+This program reads a directory of annotated files and combines them to generate frequency plots, trajectory plots, it also performs dimension reduction analysis and outputs a number of useful output files.

-2. with R installed:
+with R installed:
 	in command line:
 		Rscript ./path/to/AnnotAnalysis.R ./pathto/q20annots/